 Surname name Hadley was launched by bestseller The Paris Wife, the fictionalized account of Ernest Hemingway’s first wife, Hadley Richardson, during their time in France.
 It’s since followed choices like Hailey and Harper straight up the charts.

 Speaking of Hailey, with multiple spellings, it’s tough to pin down this name’s true popularity.
 Some spellings blur the line with Hallie/Halle, but plenty of them work beautifully.
 There’s Hailee, as in Steinfeld, as well as girl names ending in LY, like Hayley (as in Mills, the Disney child star who launched the name in the 1960s), and spare Haley, too.
-As for the comment?
+As for the comet?
 That’s Halley.

 Another nickname name that feels like an independent choice.
 Actor Halle Berry’s name comes from Halle’s, a long-time Cleveland department store.

 Invented by the pop star, Halsey was inspired by both a New York street name and an anagram of the singer’s birth name, Ashley.
+Which is probably why Halsey feels like it belongs on this list, even though it’s technically not an ends with LY name.

 A surname name long associated with motorcycles and the open road.